Buying real estate in Uganda?

 We cover all these costs and what are the strategies to minimize them in our property pack about Uganda.

-Sources and methodology: we anchored stamp duty rates to official guidance from the Ministry of Lands, Housing and Urban Development and cross-checked with the Stamp Duty Act on ULII.
-We added market-standard legal fees based on practitioner feedback.
-Our total range reflects real transaction experiences.
+Sources and methodology: we anchored the stamp duty rate to the official guidance from the Ministry of Lands, Housing and Urban Development.
+We cross-checked the legal framework with the Stamp Duty (Amendment) Act, 2016 on ULII.
+Our own deal tracking confirms that 3.5% to 6% is a reliable all-in planning range for most Uganda house purchases.

 How much are property taxes on houses in Uganda right now?